screenshotbot/screenshot-tests-for-android/README.md

 build the whole app.
 You can also render the view in multiple configurations at one go.

+This library was initially published by Arnold Noronha at Facebook, maintained and build upon by Hilal Alsibai at Facebook, and is currently maintained by Arnold Noronha at Screenshotbot.

 ## Documentation

 Take a look at the documentation at http://facebook.github.io/screenshot-tests-for-android/#getting-started